Medicaid Adult Dental Benefit Expansion

 Robert Isman, DDS, MPH, Formerly Dental Program Consultant, California Department of Health Care Services

-Michael Monopoli, DMD, MPH, MS, FACD, FICD, Vice President for Grant Strategy, CareQuest Institute for Oral Health
+Michael Monopoli, DMD, MPH, MS, FACD, FICD, Formerly Vice President for Grant Strategy, CareQuest Institute for Oral Health

 Bianca Rogers, Formerly Advocacy Coordinator, Oral Health America